kuzux/jit_stuff/README.md

 # jit_stuff
-Me playing around with native code generation and stuff
+Me playing around with native code generation and stuff.
+Horribly overengineered (as expected)